orbitcorrecton/enhunce-activites/README.md

 # Activities Icon & Label
 How to edit

-1. Download this extension above and extract.
+1. Download this extension above and extract it.

 2. Put your favorite icon, which is named start-here at "/your-favolite-name/scalable/places" and put the whole folder at "~/.icons".
 Apply the your-favorite-name icon theme.(edit "Inherit" option in the index.theme if you have a custom one.)